assofohdz/subspace-infinity/README.md

 With Chocolatey:
 - Run: "choco install git.install"
-- Run: "choco install gradle"
+- Run: "choco install gradle" (version 5.0 required at the moment of writing this)

 ## Check out the project